petrickjerico/tp/docs/UserGuide.md

 ### **Saving the data**

-AddressBook data are saved in the hard disk automatically after any command that changes the data.
+StudyBananas data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.
 <p>&nbsp;</p>

 ### Archiving data files `[coming in v2.0]`